pivotal-cf/docs-stemcell-rn/README.md

 This repository contains content for the Stemcell release notes.
 We publish the this documentation at https://docs.vmware.com/en/Stemcells-for-VMware-Tanzu/services/release-notes/index.html.

-## Find Tanzu Network Stemcells
+## Find Stemcells on the Broadcom Support portal

-The stemcell release notes now publish all stemcells regardless of whether or not they are on [Tanzu Network](https://network.tanzu.vmware.com/).
-Each stemcell release in the release notes indicates whether or not they are can be found on Tanzu Network.
+The stemcell release notes now publish all stemcells regardless of whether or not they are on the [Broadcom Support portal](https://support.broadcom.com/group/ecx/downloads).
+Each stemcell release in the release notes indicates whether or not they are can be found on the Broadcom Support portal.

 ## Contributing to Stemcell Release Notes